JanWilliamHaug/TARGEST.Windows.Final-1.4/README.md

 * Document Parsing: Reads Word documents using the Python/Docx library and extracts paragraphs with embedded tags.
 * Tag Extraction: Processes tags at the beginning and end of paragraphs, recognizing parent requirement tags, child requirement tags, and test coverage tags.
-* Requirements Hierarchy Construction: Builds a hierarchical structure (tree or directed acyclic graph) representing the relationships between parent and child requirements.
+* Requirements Hierarchy Construction: Builds a hierarchical structure tree representing the relationships between parent and child requirements.
 * Requirement Traceability Analysis: Analyzes the requirements hierarchy and generates various reports, including orphan tags, untested tags, duplicate tags, and validation of parent and child tagging.
 * Report Generation: Generates Excel reports using the Python/xlwings library, providing insights into the relationships and traceability of the requirements.
 * Graphical Representation: Visualizes the flow of requirements between different documents at a high level using graph visualization libraries like NetworkX or Graphviz.